studerus/pepper-android-realtime-chat/README.md

 - **Drawing Game** - Draw on the tablet and let the AI guess what you drew
 - **Melody Player** - Play synthesized melodies like Happy Birthday

+## 🛠️ Technology Stack

+### Modern Development Without the Plugin
+This project uses modern Android Studio versions **without** the deprecated Pepper SDK plugin.
+The plugin is no longer maintained and incompatible with recent Android Studio versions.
+Instead, we configure the project manually following the approach documented here: **[Pepper with Android Studio in 2024](https://github.com/unitedroboticsgroup-france/MyPepperApplication)**.
+This enables the use of the latest Android Studio versions, modern AndroidX libraries, **Kotlin** as the primary language, and the latest Gradle and build tools with improved IDE performance.

+### 100% Kotlin Codebase
+The entire application is written in **Kotlin**, leveraging modern language features:
+- **Null Safety** - Compile-time null checks prevent NullPointerExceptions
+- **Coroutines** - Structured concurrency for asynchronous operations
+- **Data Classes** - Concise model definitions with automatic equals/hashCode/toString
+- **Extension Functions** - Clean API extensions without inheritance
+- **Hilt Dependency Injection** - Type-safe DI with KSP annotation processing
+- **Jetpack Compose** - Modern declarative UI for the chat interface with LazyColumn, Material 3, and Coil image loading

+**Note on API 23 (Android 6.0) Compatibility:**
+Pepper v1.8 runs Android 6.0 (API Level 23).
+This limits some third-party libraries to older versions, as many newer releases require Android 8.0+ (API 26+) for features like `java.util.Base64` and `MethodHandle`.
+Despite this constraint, the project uses the latest compatible versions of all dependencies and modern development tools (Gradle 8.13, Kotlin 2.0.21, Android Studio latest).

 ## 🚀 Quick Start

 This project supports **two build flavors** to accommodate different use cases: